his tool will parse the

 About the Page Links Scraping Tool

-The purpose of this tool is to allow a fast and easy to scrape links from a web page.
-Listing links, domains and resources that a page links to can tell you a lot about the page.
-Reasons for using a tool such as this are wide ranging; from Internet research, web page development to security assessments and web page testing.
+This tool allows a fast and easy way to scrape links from a web page.
+Listing links, domains, and resources that a page links to tell you a lot about the page.
+Reasons for using a tool such as this are wide-ranging.
+From Internet research, web page development to security assessments, and web page testing.

 Lynx can also be used for troubleshooting and testing web pages from the command line.
-Being a text based browser you will not be able to view graphics obviously, however it is handy tool for reading text based pages.
-It was first developed in around 1992 and is capable of using old school Internet protocols including Gopher and WAIS along with the more commonly known HTTP, HTTPS, FTP and NNTP.
+Being a text-based browser you will not be able to view graphics, however, it is a handy tool for reading text-based pages.
+It was first developed around 1992 and is capable of using old school Internet protocols, including Gopher and WAIS, along with the more commonly known HTTP, HTTPS, FTP, and NNTP.